 Since Suppliers support your organization with products or services, they need to operate at the same performance levels you require for internal operations.
 If their products or service quality exceeds your operational requirements, then there is no problem.
 If they don’t, there could be a big problem, and it’s your problem.
 Because it’s your problem it’s your responsibility to work with your Suppliers and support their effort to meet your requirements.
 You have done what’s needed in your organization to achieve excellence, and use that same expertise to support Suppliers in their organizations.

 Full Guaranteed Employment

 There are some big advantages of Full Guaranteed Employment.
-One, is hiring practice.
+One is hiring practice.
 Instead of hiring one person over another because they have more experience in an area, higher the more intelligent person because they will learn more with experience in multiple areas.
-Two, if you are a hotshot and a new high risk project shows up, your intellectual desire may be to go there.
-If however, you are very intelligent, without Full Employment backing you up, you are going to look for the safe project.
+Two, if you are a hotshot and a new high-risk project shows up, your intellectual desire may be to go there.
+If however, you are very intelligent, without Full Employment backing you up, you are going to look for a safe project.
 How do you want your employees distributed throughout your company?

 I heard a person make the comment, that in any company, anyone who operates a process, is the expert on that process.
-Since that person is the expert on the process they should also document the process and personally follow the process.
-This not only defines the Best Practice, but also make sure the Best Practice is thought through.
+Since that person is the expert on the process they should also standardize, document, and display the process and then, personally follow the process.
+This not only defines the Best Practice but also makes sure the Best Practice is thought through.
 Once you have a best practice, be proud of it and display it for all to see.
 In some industries, it allows an audit of the process by anybody walking by.

 Use Consensus to Solve Problems, Implement Rapidly